-- In the iOS 15 beta 2 when trying to use Siri to play/pause Background Sounds, it’s been pulling up random content in the Music app instead of the actual Background Sounds feature
+- When trying to use Siri to play/pause Background Sounds, it pulls up random content in the Music app instead of the actual Background Sounds feature

 - And if Background Sounds are already playing, and you ask Siri to turn it off, Siri says, “There’s nothing playing.”

 - However, you can set Background Sounds to be an Accesiblity shortcut that’s activated by triple-clicking the iPhone’s side button (Settings > Accessibility > Accessibility Shortcut > Background Sounds

 - This is faster than using Control Center as the triple-click instantly turns Background Sounds on and off

 Background Sounds is definitely a nice addition to iOS 15.
 However, it’s relatively basic, so if you think you’d appreciate more sounds and rich features, definitely check out Dark Noise for iOS/Mac.